miya-dang/csc-249-p3-secure-RPC/document.md

 # 5. Two ways in which our simulation fails to achieve real security, and how these failures might be exploited by a malicious party:

 * The asymmetric key generation scheme in this simulation relies on simplified operations that are not cryptographically secure.
+The calculation to generate the private key is very simple: p - private key.
+Moreover, we are using a fixed number 56533 as p.

-Exploit: As it lacks mathematical complexity, an attacker could reverse-engineer the public key to derive the private key, breaking the confidentiality of encrypted messages and compromising the TLS handshake.
+Exploit: An attacker could easily calculate the private key directly from the public key.
+And then, they can use that private key to decrypt the symmetric key, allowing them to read and potentially intercept communication between the client and the server.

-* The certificate authority's public key distribution system: The CA’s public key is transmitted to the client insecurely.
+* The certificate authority's public key distribution system: the client directly fetches the CA’s public key insecurely, without any protection or chain of trust.

-Exploit: A man-in-the-middle attacker could potentially intercept with this and replace the public key with their own key.
-This would allow them to sign forged certificates and therefore impersonate the server.
+Exploit: An attacker as a "man-in-the-middle attacker" could intercept the client’s request for the CA's public key and replace the public key with their own key.
+The attacker will then be able to sign forged certificates and impersonate the server.

-* The encryption/decryption/HMAC/verification algorithms is oversimplified: These operations use basic string manipulation rather than other secure, standard cryptographic algorithms.

-Exploit: An attacker could easily decrypt the symmetric key or messages and generate different HMAC values, allowing them to tamper with the messages and the communication channel.

 # 6. Acknowledgement